On Screen Reader Detection

 - Why screen reader detection?
 If you follow that logic, then detection should be provided for screen magnifiers, braille output devices, onscreen keyboards, voice-recognition, etc. That’s just crazy.

-Dylan Barrell is (so far as I have found) the sole voice saying maybe this isn’t so bad, in hist post Assistive Technology Detection: It can be done right.
+Dylan Barrell is (so far as I have found) the sole voice saying maybe this isn’t so bad, in hist post Assistive Technology Detection: It can be done right [Update, 24 April 2019: the blog is gone, and Wayback cannot load it, so I link to the Wayback summary page for those who can maybe get the raw page out of it.].
 He argues for some benefits and then proposes a couple possible approaches to deal with the concerns he is hearing:

 - Allow the web site to request the information, and the user to allow/disallow this on a per-website/domain basis.
 I.e. the web site requests and the user decides. […]

 - A second approach is to put the control in the hands of a registry.
 This registry would store the domain names of the organizations who have signed a contract that explicitly binds them into a code of conduct regarding the use of the data. […]

 Marco Zehe, Mozilla accessibility QA engineer and evangelist, has opened a bug with Mozilla asking for a privacy review of the overall idea of screen reader detection: Bug 979298 – Screen reader detection heuristics: Privacy review

 Along the lines of separate-but-equal text-only sites being anything but equal, Safeway appears to have bought into that concept and is eliminating its text-only site in favor of making the overall site more accessible.

 In the post Am I Vision Impaired?
 Who Wants to Know? the author points out that by installing apps on your phone, you are already giving the app makers access to whether or not you use AT.
 There is an API for this information and its use is not indicated to end users that way the phone tells/asks you about access to your camera or GPS.